 No-one’s going to tell you exactly how to find them.
 There’s an etiquette to follow.
 Besides, even if I laid it all out, doesn’t mean you would find them the same way.
 All I can do is tell you one way it might go.

 It doesn’t have to start on a bike.
 Maybe it starts in a cafe.
 Let’s say Clerkenwell Road, 5pm on a Friday.
 Rush hour, but you’re not rushing because your last job of the day is a pickup from a company in the building next door and it won’t be ready til 5.30.
 Your dropsheet’s complete so you have won yourself a little sit down with a cup of tea, your phone nice and quiet in its strap pocket.
 From a stool in the window, you watch the peloton.
 London’s two-wheeled commuters are heading east and north.
-Young creatives on too-clean single speeds mix with overly lycra-d managers and the grey-suited Brompton guys.
+Young creatives on too clean single speeds do the passive-aggressive jostle with managers in lycra.
 A few couriers weave in and out of the pack, dashing to make their final drops and get to the pub.

 You spot one, balancing on his self-build at the traffic lights.
 Something about the way his eyes are checking the other cyclists makes you keep watching him.
 He seems nervy, as if he’s expecting something to happen.
 Is he just sizing up the competition, eager for the rush-hour race?
 But instead of burning for the front when the lights turn green, he hangs back a little.
 Not until the pack gets ahead of him does he really put his feet to the pedals.

 So that’s it.
 He wants a challenge.
 You watch him close down the peloton quickly.
 Then something happens which will come to change your world entirely.
 The courier is about a metre behind the last of the group – and right across the road from where you are sitting – when he vanishes.
 Completely.
 Like he was a sticker that someone removed from the world.